johnedwardbower/Diskmon/README.md

   Make sure the server has .NETFramework,Version=v4.5 Add to scheduled tasks, you do one and then export the task and import on the others

-RefP: lots of this code was taken from Slack's help page here https://api.slack.com/incoming-webhooks
+Ref: lots of this code was taken from Slack's help page here https://api.slack.com/incoming-webhooks